 The Fire Power Nandina is a dwarf bush species that was developed in New Zealand.
 Hardy and disease resistant, the Fire Power is specifically known for its lime green leaves and superior red color that shows in the fall.
 Even better, though?
 The Fire Power needs minimal care, which is great for the busy home gardener.

-Preferably the soil should be kept moist at all times, but Nandinas will survive a drought quite well.
+The soil for your Fire Power Nandina should be kept moist at all times, but Nandinas will survive a drought quite well.
 Once established, this is one of the toughest plants, adapting itself to a wide variety of conditions.
-One single Firepower Nandina can be used as a focal point in your smaller garden or flower bed due to its brilliant color in the fall, or can be planted in groups for a more dramatic effect.

 When you first pull the plant out, the roots will be tightly packed from being stuck in the tight container.
-Place the plant in the hole, and fill around the edges with some more topsoil.
-It is recommended that you place mulch around each plant to help retain moisture and keeps the weeds away.
-Water your plant generously for the first couple of days to help it establish itself in its new home.
+Place the plant in the hole and fill around the edges with some more topsoil.